clelidm/MinCompSpin_ExhaustiveSearch/README.md

 For all three functions:
  - the default value of `r` is the number `n` of spin variables;
- - it is possible to print in a file the values of the log-Evidence of ALL the tested models.
+ - it is possible to print in a file the values of the log-Evidence of ALL THE TESTED MODELS.
 To do so, change the value of the input variable `print_bool` to true (the defaut value is `false`).

 ### Print information about your model